Learn more about our Advertising Disclosure

 How life is different in Chicago vs. Portland

-• Portland might offer you a slower pace of life, since the population is about 76% less than Chicago.
+• Portland’s population is about 76% less than Chicago.

-Other things to consider for your Chicago vs. Portland move
+Other things to consider for your Chicago to Portland move

 • Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

-• State regulator: You can verify a Oregon moving license and its status through the state's public utilities commission.
+• State regulator: To confirm a moving company’s license in Oregon, visit the state’s public utilities commission.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Portland.
+• Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Portland.
 Get started here.

 Where to live in Portland